-Mount Sunapee State Park is home to a significant natural community system, including rare ancient forest.
+Mount Sunapee State Park is home to a unique exemplary natural community system, including rare ancient forest.
 According to the New Hampshire Natural Heritage Bureau (NHB) and its published reports, the state park contains a 484-acre exemplary northern hardwood-conifer forest system, the only such documented forest system in New Hampshire.
+This forest is an irreplaceable part of New Hampshire’s natural and cultural heritage, which deserves and requires permanent protection.
+See how you can help: What you can do

 New Hampshire leased the stated-owned ski area at Mount Sunapee State Park to a private operator (Okemo Inc.) in 1998.
 The first state-sponsored natural heritage study at Mount Sunapee, conducted in 1998 by the Natural Heritage Bureau, produced a report in 1999 titled “Old Forest and Rare Plants at the Mount Sunapee Ski Lease Area” (PDF 5 MB).

-Responding to ski resort proposals, the NHB confirmed that “any development activities within Polygon 23 would have a detrimental effect on Mt.
+Responding to ski resort expansion proposals, the NHB confirmed that “any development activities within Polygon 23 would have a detrimental effect on Mt.
 Sunapee’s old forests.”
 See the NH Forest and Lands memorandum Findings and Conclusions Regarding Exemplary Old Forest in Polygon 23, 1999 (PDF 2 MB).

 In 2003, the NHB recommended Natural Area designation of the East Bowl.
 See Natural Heritage Inventory of the East Bowl at Mount Sunapee State Park, 2003 (PDF 3 MB)

-Then, starting in 2004, Okemo/Mount Sunapee Resort proposed master development plans for the expansion of the ski area.
+In 2004, Okemo/Mount Sunapee Resort proposed master development plans for the expansion of the ski area.
 The development would cut through and fragment the forested western flank of Mount Sunapee State Park.
 The development plans led to natural heritage field evaluations of the proposed expansion area conducted in 2004 and 2014.

 The state’s report in 2004 documented exemplary forest of statewide significance in the proposed expansion area on the west side of Mount Sunapee State Park.
 See Evaluation of Proposed Ski Lease Area Expansion on Mount Sunapee, 2004 (PDF 3.6 MB)